-The virtual fieldtrip addresses topics such as coastal geomorphology, Holocene relative sea level changes and sea-level indicators, palaeogeographic evolution, morphotectonics and palaeo-earthquakes.
-InitiallyFor the field trip design, bibliographical references were studied on the geological, geomorphological, tectonical and archaeological characteristics of the study area.
+The virtual fieldtrip addresses topics such as coastal geomorphology, Holocene relative sea level changes and sea-level indice palaeogeographic evolution, morphotectonics and palaeo-earthquakes.
+Initially, bibliographical references were studied on the geological, geomorphological, tectonical and archaeological characteristics of the pare.
 Additionally, topographical, geological and other maps, as well as satellite images were studied.
-The individual stops sites of the field trip were visited and documented through aerial photography, photographs and videos.
+The individual stops of the field trip were visited and documented through aerial photography, photographs and videos.

-For the complete overview of the field trip, a field trip guide was authored, providing information about the wider area and each of the stops sites individually.
+- For the complete overview of the field trip, a field trip guide was authored, providing information about the wider area and each of the stops individually.
 The collected data were imported into ArcGIS software, for data analysis and the development of thematic maps.
-The visualization of this virtual field trip was accomplished through the web platform of Google Earth, through which it is possible to virtually visit and study the landforms of the area, as well as their relationship to the ancient anthropogenic interventions.
-Within Tthe Google Earth platform, the main sites were primarily designed with a brief overview text for its main characteristics, which is accompanied was further enriched with photographic and video material from field work and educational field trips in the area.
-Because each site contains different features for further analysis, for each site a number of sub-topics were designed in the platform.
-These are introduced in the platform as placemarks, that can be further enriched with texts, photographic material, links, 3D views, etc. Therefore, each main site is first introduced with its location and general information and then each different topic is presented with texts, photographic and video material.
-134 third year students from the Faculty of Geology & Geo-environment participated in the virtual field trip The presentation of the virtual field trip was accomplished in 134 third year students of the Faculty of Geology & Geo environment.
-It was initially presented to the students, who also interacted with the platform to complete a post-field trip exercise.
-Upon its completion, an anonymous questionnaire was distributed to the students in order to evaluate the virtual field trip in terms of their expectations and its usefulness, Overall, students' evaluation was accomplished through the anonymous questionnaire, which was a self-evaluation, and through a post-field trip exercise and the final semester exams of the course.
+The visualization of this virtual field trip was accomplished through the web platform of Google Earth, through which it is possible to virtually visit and study the landforms of the area, as well as their relationship to the ancient - 75 anthropogenic interventions.
+The platform was further enriched with photographic and video material from field work and educational field trips in the area.
+The presentation of the virtual field trip was accomplished in 134 third-year students of the Faculty of Geology & Geo-environment.
+Upon its content of the virtual field trip was distributed to the students in order to evaluate the virtual field trip in terms of their expectations and its usefulness.

-3 Study area Field trip focus and design
+3 Study area

-The Gulf of Corinth is among the most tectonically active regions of Greece (e.g. Moretti et al., 2003; Gaki-Papanastassiou et al., 2007; Jolivet et al., 2013; Charalampakis et al., 2014; Lazos et al., 2020).
+- 80 The Gulf of Corinth is among the most tectonically active regions of Greece (e.g. Moretti et al., 2003; Gaki-Papanastassiou et al., 2007; Jolivet et al., 2013; Charalampakis et al., 2014; Lazos et al., 2020).
 It lies in the central part of Greece and segregates the Peloponnese, to the south, and Central Greece, to the north.
-It has a total length of 120 kilometers and a width of more than 27 kilometers, whereas its maximum depth reaches 870 meters (e.g. Gaki Papanastassiou et al., 2007; Charalampakis et al.,

-2014).
-Its direction is WNW-ESE, while at its eastern edge, it is separated by Perachora peninsula into two lesser gulfs, i.e. the Gulf of Alkyonides, to the north, and the Gulf of Lechaeum, to the south (Fig. 1).

-The broader area is characterized by intense seismicity and tectonic movements.
+It has a total length of 120 kilometers and a width of more than 27 kilometers, whereas its maximum depth reaches 870 meters (e.g. Gaki-Papanastassiou et al., 2007; Charalampakis et al., 2014).
+Its direction is WNW-ESE, while at its eastern edge, it is separated by Perachora peninsula into two lesser gulfs, i.e. 85 the Gulf of Alkyonides, to the north, and the Gulf of Lechaeum, to the south (Fig. 1). - The broader area is characterized by intense seismicity and tectonic movements.
 The gulf itself is a graben, yet the mainland is characterized by many individual horsts and grabens.
-Along its vast scientific significance apropos structural geology and stratigraphy, there are several areas with a vast interest regarding geomorphology, tectonics, relative sea level changes as well as geoarchaeology (e.g. Gaki-Papanastassiou et al., 2007; Koukouvelas et al., 2017; Gawthorpe et al., 2018; Zhong et al., 2018; de Gelder et al., 2019; Emmanouilidis et al., 2020), making the area ideal for students to understand coastal geomorphological processes in a tectonically active area.
+Along its vast scientific significance apropos structural geology and stratigraphy, there are several areas with a vast interest regarding geomorphology, tectonics, relative sea level changes as well as geoarchaeology (e.g. Gaki-Papanastassiou et al., 2007; Koukouvelas et al., 2017; Gawthorpe et al., 2018; Zhong et al., 2018; - 90 de Gelder et al., 2019; Emmanouilidis et al., 2020), making the area ideal for students to understand coastal geomorphological processes in a tectonically active area.